of Service to Asia's Gay & Lesbian Community!

 CHERAS

-"We had great difficulty in finding OTOT˛, so the following information might be helpful.
+Only a couple blocks away from the Chow Kit Monorail Station, Star PWTC LRT station, and KTM Putra commuter train station.
 The minor road Jln Ipoh Kecil exists in two separate, but unconnected, parts.
 One runs SE to NW, but the other, in which OTOT˛ is located, is situated to the south of the first part and runs South to North off the main road Jln Putra.
 The Sani Hotel (labeled as the Hotel Grand Central on Google Maps as of Aug 2012) is situated on the corner of Jln Putra and Jln Ipoh Kecil, and is the best landmark to aim for whether coming by taxi or on foot from any of the nearby train stations.
 From the Sani/Grand Hotel Hotel walk north up Jln Ipoh Kecil to the last block of shophouses on your right.
-You will need a keen eye to spot the name OTOT˛, which is painted on the front of the small letter box situated at the bottom of the stairway leading up to the sauna reception on 2/F. It is correct that first-time visitors have to sign up and become members, for a once only fee of R$10.
-The entry fee is R$25 and is every bit a good value.
-It is indeed a very well-designed sauna!" -- Simon, Aug 1, 2012
+You will need a keen eye to spot the name OTOT˛, which is painted on the front of the small letter box situated at the bottom of the stairway just past the karaoke pub.
+If you hit the stairway to PT Foundation, Malaysia's GLBT AIDS outreach offices (marked with a large pink triangle), then you've gone just a bit too far.
+Otot-otot means "muscles" in Malay and is also a naughty play on the Malay notion that something else is a muscle, too.
+First-time visitors have to sign up and become members, for a modest one-time fee.
+The decor and design is beautiful (it retains a bit of the comfort and charm of the original Babylon in Bangkok).
+Large gym with modern equipment, aerobics room (yoga and body pump classes are also on offer), coffee area, satellite TV room and lockers are on the reception level.
+2/F (which is open to the sky) has seating areas with lots of potted shrubs, a beautiful and private jacuzzi area, showers, a steam room and a large, dark resting area.
+5pm-midnight weekdays and 3pm-midnight weekends and holidays.
+All ages and races make this a truly international men's facility.
+Businest after dark.

 General Information | Hotels and Accommodation